walkamongus/realmd/README.markdown

         * the kerberos config file (/etc/krb5.conf) will be placed on disk
         * the `kinit` command is run to obtain an initial TGT
         * the `realm join` command is run to join via keytab
+    * the SSSD config cache is forcibly removed on each config change to ensure cache is rebuilt

 ### Setup Requirements